"Oil spills, Rising Seas,The Cosmos, and 23andMe: Science and Nature Writing is for Everyone"

 Keynote Speaker for Sunday Brunch Cruise

-Panelist: Southern Writing
+Panelist: Southern writers on Writing

 Raised in Arkansas and a longtime resident of Alabama, Jennifer Horne is a writer, editor, and teacher who explores Southern identity and experience, especially women’s, through prose, poetry, fiction, and anthologies and in classrooms and workshops across the South.
 Among her books are Bottle Tree: Poems (2010) and Tell the World You’re a Wildflower (2014), a collection of short stories in the voices of Southern women and girls.
 Her new collection of road and travel poems, Little Wanderer, was published by Salmon Poetry in 2016, and she has co-edited, with Don Noble, a collection of short fiction by Alabama women, Belles’ Letters II (2017).
 She is at work on a biography of writer Sara Mayfield.
 In 2017 she was commissioned Poet Laureate of Alabama, serving a four-year term.
 For the spring semester of 2018, she is the visiting writer-in-residence at Lenoir-Rhyne College in Hickory, North Carolina.
 Learn more from her web page and blog .